-Oh look, that water looks a bit less shit than that water.
+Oh look, that water looks a bit less shitty than that water.
 Oh look, those thistles are quivering in the breeze a little bit more convincingly than those thistles quivering in the breeze.
 Oh look, the left-hand side of this video has more particles floating around than the right-hand side does.
 Oh look, another fucking split-screen graphics comparison video for idiots.

 THE INEVITABLE ARRIVAL OF SUMMER

-On Saturday mornings I like to set my blood simmering by reading people's "weekend tweets" in bed for an hour or so, then I'll stagger to the kitchen in my pants, pour myself a cup of shit coffee, and slap a limply buttered bit of toast onto a chipped plate.
-Then, I'll retire to the lounge in said pants, beep on the PS4 and play the video game du jour without interruption until I'm met with the jarring horror of my "ducks" alarm going off on Monday morning.
+On Saturday mornings I like to set my blood simmering by reading people's ["weekend tweets"](https://twitter.com/search?q=%23weekend %23yay&src=typd) in bed for an hour or so, then I'll stagger to the kitchen in my pants, pour myself a cup of coffee, and slap a limply buttered bit of toast onto a chipped plate.
+Then, I'll retire to the lounge in said pants, beep on the PS4, and play the video game du jour without interruption until I'm met with the jarring horror of my "ducks" alarm going off on Monday morning.
 This Saturday morning, however, I had to draw the curtains.

-It was then that I realised.
+It was then that I realized.
 Fucking hell.
 Summer's coming.
 Men who wear sandals and shorts even though it's still pretty much cold.
 Twee gastropubs filled with aging women in quilted jackets sipping white wine and showing off their Yorkshire terriers to strangers.
 Waspy parks and gaggles of braying twats playing Frisbee.
 It's all in the post.
 The window of time in which one can play video games non-stop in pants guilt-free is narrowing, and there's absolutely nothing you can do to stop it.

 NOWHERE TO HIDE